Frequently Asked Questions

 Q6.
 “Is 50 micron diamond optimal for #400 abrasives?”

 #400 is at the outside limit of the optimal range for 50 microns lapping plate.
 It works very well, however, the abrasive surface will tend to be slightly smooth.
-Therefore, #400 stone will cut faster when lapped with the larger diamond such as NL-4.
-50 micron diamond finds its sweet spot between #8000 ~ #20000 stones.
+Therefore, #400 stone will cut faster when lapped with the larger diamond such as our 130 micron NL-4.
+Our 50 micron diamond finds its sweet spot between #6000 ~ #15000 range stones.

 Q7.
 “Why are the plates so narrow?”